nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/curriculum_sprint.md

-# To Contribute to the OpenCore
+# To Contribute

-We are seeking your feedback on the [draft objectives and outlines](https://github.com/learnopenscience/TOPS-Modules-Objectives-Outlines) for the five (5) OpenCore modules:
+We are seeking your feedback on the [draft objectives and outlines](https://github.com/learnopenscience/TOPS-Modules-Objectives-Outlines) for the five (5) Open Science 101 modules:

 * Ethos of Open Science
 * Open Data